cgewert/deno-tutorial/cli/003-compile/README.md

 # deno compile

-Will contain deno code into a single executable file.
+Will compile deno code into a single executable file.

 ## How to use